carlosmaug/esp8266-dht22-relay/README.md

 - New Relay control page.
 - Configuration is kept after reset.
 - Fallback to AP mode in case of loosing access to AP.
-- Tons of code commenting, cleanup and beautifying.
 - Tons of code and circuit testing.
 - Added circuit schema.
 - All configuration is now placed in a single file.
 - Added deug mode to reduce console vervosity.
-- Compatibility with esp iot sdk v1.2.0 (it does not compile against newer versions)
+- Compatibility with esp iot sdk v1.5.4

 Seccurity issues
 - MANY....